-There are three main companies that issue bond ratings: Moody’s, Standard & Poor’s, and Fitch.
+Three main companies issue bond ratings: Moody’s, Standard & Poor’s, and Fitch.
 The ratings they use are listed in the table below.
-The first column delineates whether the bond is considered investment grade or junk.
+The first column describes whether the bond is considered investment grade or junk.
 The final three columns are the specific ratings assigned by the evaluating companies.

 |Investment||Aa1, Aa2, Aa3||AA+, AA, AA-||AA+, AA, AA-|

 In general, the lower the bond rating, the higher the interest paid.
 But beware.
-Don’t get suckered in by high interest if the bond has a lousy rating.
+Don’t get lured in by the potential of earning high interest if the bond has a lousy rating.

 Inflation plays an important role in bond values.
 Like interest rates, inflation is inversely proportional to bond prices.
-Because higher inflation deteriorates the real dollars a bond’s coupon provides, the bond’s coupon becomes comparatively worth less.
-So the higher inflation goes, the price of a bond decreases.
+Because higher inflation deteriorates the real value of a bond’s coupon, the coupon becomes comparatively worth less.
+So the higher inflation goes, the more the price of a bond decreases.
 If inflation gets too high, the concern is it will outpace the rate of interest received from the bond investment.
-To combat high inflation, bond investors may be forced to turn to other investments with more risk such as stocks, since equities may provide the opportunity for higher returns.
+To combat high inflation, bond investors might turn to other investments that carry more risk such as stocks, since equities may provide the opportunity for higher returns.

 The price of bonds may also be affected by other conditions in the overall marketplace.
-For example, if the stock market is performing poorly, more people may want to invest in bonds, and prices in the bond market will tend to rise.
+For example, if the stock market is performing poorly, more people may be more interested in bond investing, and prices in the bond market will tend to rise.
 If the stock market is performing very well, people may be less inclined to invest in a relatively low-yield investment vehicle like bonds, so prices will tend to fall.

-When comparing bonds with different prices, coupons and maturity dates, it’s difficult to know how to compare bonds to one another when researching potential investments.
+When researching potential bond investments, it’s difficult to compare bonds with different prices, coupons and maturity dates.
 The first thing most investors look at is the yield.
 Simply put, the yield is the percentage of the bond’s price you’ll receive over time.
 (This is different from the bond’s coupon rate.)
-Yield gives some basic information.
-However, yield to maturity is the critical figure used to compare bonds on an apples-to-apples comparison.

 But what if you bought the bond in the secondary market for $800?
 In this case, yield and the coupon are different.
-Let’s run through an example.
 To determine the bond’s current yield, simply divide the annual interest payment by your cost basis.
-In this case: $60 interest per year êš $800 cost basis = 0.075, so your current yield is 7.5%.
+In this situation: $60 interest per year divided by $800 cost basis = 0.075, so your current yield is 7.5%.

 Yield to maturity

-A bond’s yield to maturity (YTM) is a complex calculation that can only be determined with a bond calculator.
-YTM takes into account the actual price paid for the bond (not the face value) along with the coupon payments received over time, among other factors.
+While yield provides you some basic information, yield to maturity (or YTM) is the total return that’s anticipated if you hold the bond until it matures.
+A bond’s YTM is a complex calculation that can only be determined with a bond calculator.
+It takes into account the actual price paid for the bond (not the face value) along with the coupon payments received over time, among other factors.

-When investors talk about yield, most of the time they’re referring to yield to maturity or YTM.
-This figure makes some basic assumptions; however, these assumptions may not pan out.
-The point of this number is not to estimate how your bond investment will perform; rather this figure allows you to make an apples-to-apples comparison to other bonds when selecting a fixed income investment.
+When investors talk about yield, most of the time they’re referring to YTM.
+This figure makes some basic assumptions, but these assumptions may not pan out.
+The point of this number is not to estimate how your bond investment will perform.
+Instead, it allows you to make an apples-to-apples comparison to other bonds when selecting a fixed income investment.